 There were 4 double gameweeks in Fantasy Premier League 2020/21.

 These came in GW19, GW24, GW26 and GW35.

 FPL managers love a double gameweek but a triple gameweek really generates some excitement.
 Unsurprisingly they are a rare occurrence.

-This means that while a triple gameweek is undoubtedly a high point scoring opportunity, you should take into account the likeliness of player rotation and/or fatigue.
+This means that while a triple gameweek is undoubtedly a high-point scoring opportunity, you should consider the likeliness of player rotation and/or fatigue.